gabrantes/Chord-Neural-Network/README.md

 # ChordNet [WIP]

 ChordNet is a multi-output classification model for predicting chords.
-Given a key signature, type & voicings of the current chord, and type of the next chord, it can produce smooth voice-leading to the next chord, with 90% accuracy.

 For more details, see [Background](#background) and [Development](#development).